emolinaro/UCloud-Reports/README.md

 # UCloud Services: Analysis Reports

-This repository collects analysis reports of several services running on UCloud and comparison with other systems.
+This repository collects comparative performance analyses between UCloud computing services and external systems.

-Each report is built as an interactive `streamlit` web app, which can be deployed locally via Docker.
+Each report is built as an interactive `streamlit` web app, which can be deployed locally in a Docker container.
-To build the Docker image, run the script:
+To build the image, run the script:
 ```bash
 ./Docker/docker-build
 ```